 Mothers put their babies at risk if they take in certain substances while breastfeeding.

 - Alcohol: Alcohol quickly passes into breastmilk, so you should be cautious about nursing your baby while drinking alcohol.
-If you drink, feed your baby first then wait until you no longer feel the effects of the alcohol to nurse again.
+If you drink, feed your baby first and wait until you no longer feel the effects of the alcohol to nurse again.

 - Marijuana: Experts discourage nursing mothers from using marijuana.
 As with smoking cigarettes, toxins can enter breastmilk and secondhand smoke is harmful to babies.
 Additionally, marijuana can accumulate in babies’ fat cells.